kestrel-straftat/crosshair-overlay/.releases/README.md

 # Crosshair Overlay

-This mod allows you to overlay custom crosshairs (or any image you want) over the game.
+This mod allows you to overlay your own custom crosshair (or any image you want) over the game.

 ## Usage